code-review-checklists/java-concurrency/README.md

 https://github.com/google/guava/wiki/ListenableFutureExplained) (check [TE.7](#cf-beware-non-async)
 about doing this properly).

+In test code waiting for some condition, a library such as [Awaitility]( https://github.com/awaitility/awaitility) could be used instead of explicit looping with `Thread.sleep` calls.

 Since `Thread.yield()` and `Thread.onSpinWait()` are rarely, if ever, useful outside of spin loops, this item could also be interpreted as that there should be a comment to every call to either of these methods, explaining either why they are called outside of a spin loop, or justifying the spin